The Strange Chores: Production

 The Strange Chores is produced entirely in Australia by Ludo Studio and Media World Production, with animation provided by 12Field Animation using Toon Boom Harmony.
-Production on the first season of the show took 95 weeks including over 5,000 scenes, 400 rigs, 500 props and 3000 background designs.
+Production on the first series of the show took 95 weeks including over 5,000 scenes, 400 rigs, 500 props and 3000 background designs.
 Ludo aimed for an older audience for this show (8 to 12-years-old) when compared to their massively popular preschool series Bluey.